thingsdb/ThingsDocs/v0/content/collection-api/iserr.md

 ### Return value

-Returns `true` is the passed value is an error else it returns `false`.
+Returns `true` if the given value is an error, else it returns `false`.

 ### Example